Connections

 prismaConnection

-method on a field builder can be used to create a relay connection
+The prismaConnection method on a field builder can be used to create a relay connection field

 that also pre-loads all the data nested inside that connection.